 Since this medicine is taken when needed, you may not be on a dosing schedule.
 If you are taking the medication regularly, take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 What happens if I overdose?

-Seek emergency medical attention if you think you have used too much of this medicine.
+Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of codeine can be fatal.

 What should I avoid while taking codeine, guaifenesin, and pseudoephedrine?